Sinn Sisamouth: Music career

-Sisamouth is credited with launching the career of Ros Serey Sothea, who had been singing at weddings and later became the leading female singer in the Cambodian rock scene.
-Sisamouth and Sothea recorded many very popular duets from the mid-1960s into the early 1970s.
+Sisamouth’s most notable duet partner was Ros Serey Sothea, and he is credited with launching her career.
+Sothea had been singing at weddings and other functions, later becoming the leading female singer in the Cambodian rock scene.
+Sisamouth and Sothea recorded many popular duets from the mid-1960s into the early 1970s.
 In later years, Sisamouth contributed songs to the soundtracks for a number of popular Cambodian films, such as Orn Euy Srey Orn, Tep Sodachan, and Thavory Meas Bong.

-Sisamouth's highly prolific songwriting became well known during this period; he is confirmed to have written more than one thousand songs for himself and others (see Sinn Sisamouth discography), and the true total may be considerably higher.
-His son Sinn Chanchhaya believed that Sisamouth wrote roughly one song for every day that he was a professional musician, a period of nearly 20 years.
+Sisamouth's highly prolific songwriting became well known during this period; he is confirmed to have sung and written more than one thousand songs for himself and others (see Sinn Sisamouth discography).
+The true total may be considerably higher.
+His son, Sinn Chanchhaya, believed that Sisamouth sung/wrote roughly one song every day during his career as a professional musician, a period of nearly 20 years.
 In 1973 the music publisher Kruorch Bunlyhe issued A Collection of Sentimental Songs, which contained 500 of Sinn Sisamouth's songs.

-He was also known to adapt popular Western pop and rock songs with new Khmer lyrics, such as a song based on Santana's "Black Magic Woman" called "Srolanh Srey Touch" (translated as "I Love Petite Girls" in English-language compilations); plus covers of "Hey Jude" by The Beatles (titled "Always Will Hope"), "A Whiter Shade of Pale" by Procol Harum (titled "Apart from Love"), and "Love Potion No. 9" by The Searchers (titled "Other Than You").
-By the 1970s he was working regularly with lyricist Voy Ho, and had adapted some traditional and popular Thai songs into his repertoire (for example, "Promden Jet" with Ros Serey Sothea).
+He was also known to adapt popular Western pop and rock songs with Khmer lyrics, such as a song based on Santana's "Black Magic Woman" called "Srolanh Srey Touch" (translated as "I Love Petite Girls" in English-language compilations); plus covers of "Hey Jude" by The Beatles (titled "Always Will Hope"), "A Whiter Shade of Pale" by Procol Harum (titled "Apart from Love"), and "Love Potion No. 9" by The Searchers (titled "Other Than You").
+By the 1970s, Sisamouth’s fame reduced the time he had available for writing, so he began to work regularly with lyricist and composer Voy Ho.
+Most of his discography between 1970-1975 was written by Voy Ho.
+During this time, Sisamouth had also adapted some traditional and popular Thai songs into his repertoire when localizing film soundtracks (e.g. "Promden Jet" with Ros Serey Sothea).

-During the Cambodian Civil War in the early 1970s, Sisamouth was a supporter of the Khmer Republic military and recorded patriotic songs supporting the Republic's stance against the Khmer Rouge insurgents.
-His career would continue until the Khmer Rouge captured Phnom Penh in April 1975.
+Personal life

+Friendships

+Sisamouth was notably friends with singers Mao Sareth, Sieng Dy, Sos Math and his closest friends were secretaries Mer Bun, Sive Sun.
+Sisamouth was very close with Ros Serey Sothea who he viewed as a little sister.

+Personality

+According to his publisher, Krouch Polin, and granddaughter, Sinn Setsochhata, he was a quiet and introverted person yet dedicated to his career.
+When not performing, he would spend his time writing music in his backyard or studio until late evenings, and would then tune into the radio broadcasts afterwards.
+One of Sisamouth’s other hobbies were rooster-fighting where he would bet with his friends on.

+He also enjoyed reading books at the library and watching French films.
+Sisamouth had contracts with three restaurants in Phnom Penh to regularly perform music for customers.
+After performances, he would meet with friends and eat rice porridge.
+Sisamouth avoided drinking alcohol or soft beverages, as well as consuming spicy foods or smoking cigarettes in order to avoid damaging his voice in which he encouraged other singers to avoid as well.